ricardojoserf/SharpCovertTube/README.md

 ![img4](https://raw.githubusercontent.com/ricardojoserf/ricardojoserf.github.io/master/images/sharpcoverttube/Screenshot_4.png)

-Logging to a file is optional but you must check the folder for that file exists in the system, the default value is "c:\temp\\.sharpcoverttube.log".
+Logging to a file is optional but check the folder exists, the default value is "c:\temp\\.sharpcoverttube.log" so "c:\temp" should exist.

 DNS exfiltration is also optional and can be easily tested using Burp's collaborator: